kaishinlin/kaishinlin/README.md

+##Hi!

-Hi I'm Kaishin
+I'm Kaishin

-I might be doing statistics sometimes.
+I try to do math and stats.